bagwaa/oldrusty/content/p/ownership-and-lifetimes.md

 ```

 ### Lifetime Syntax - Functions

+Lifetimes are a form of generic, so we create the lifetime inside angled brackets.
+In the example below we are specifying a lifetime called `<'a>` or "tick a".
+Usually lifetimes are just single letters and start from `a` and upwards, so `'a` `'b` `'c` and so on.

 In the below example we are again specifying the lifetime `'a` and then reusing that lifetime over the argument we pass in as well as the return type, this ensures that the data we pass in and return will be valid for the same amount of time.